Health and Safety - Top Priorities as PSD Educates Children

 Who does symptom monitoring?

 Student and staff are expected to self-monitor for symptoms and remain at home if they are ill or are experiencing COVID symptoms.
-If sick, use the “Experiencing COVID-like Symptoms?” flow chart for steps to take.
+Use the “Experiencing COVID-like Symptoms?” flow chart for steps to take.

 What if my child has COVID-19 symptoms, but tests negative for COVID?